What is a Chromosome? Type, Discover, Functions, Structure

 Each polytene chromosome is made up of structures called vend and inter vend.
 Polytene chromosomes swell at some places to form a ring-like structure called the Balbiani Ring or Balbianifupp.

-So friends, in today’s article we have studied what is a chromosome.
-Friends, if you like this article, then please comment, share and tell your suggestions and our mistakes.
+So friends, in today’s article, we have studied what a chromosome is.
+Friends, if you like this article, then please comment, share, and tell us your suggestions and our mistakes.

 Thank you